 In this course, students will learn to plan, edit, and produce a journal of academic work about International Studies and the world around us.
 In this two-credit course, you will have the opportunity to find scholarly work to publish, work with authors, edit, layout and finally publish a full-length academic journal.
 This opportunity is an ideal choice for those looking for publication and editorial experience for their resume.

-students with an opportunity to engage in a focused study of a topic in International Studies, using advanced theoretical readings as well as primary and secondary material to write an original research paper.
+This course provides students with an opportunity to engage in a focused study of a topic in International Studies, using advanced theoretical readings as well as primary and secondary material to write an original research paper.

-This course is open to seniors who have at least a 3.5 grade point average and who meet other requirements for admission as established by instructor.
+This course is open to seniors who have a least a 3.5 grade point average and who meet other requirements for admission as established by instructor.
 Course may be used toward track or region elective in International Studies as agreed with instructor and adviser.